Daily Events - 1960

 Mid-May

-Billy Ward has reformed the Dominoes and the are playing the Dunes Hotel in Las Vegas.
+Billy Ward has reformed the Dominoes and the group is currently appearing at the Dunes Hotel in Las Vegas.

 May 16